 You should never answer any police questions without a solicitor present.

-Any mistakes made during a police interview can be very hard to recover from, so we urge you to consider contacting our money launder solicitors as soon as possible.
+The sentence for money laundering can be very serious, and any mistakes made during a police interview can be very hard to recover from, so we urge you to consider contacting our money laundering solicitors as soon as possible.

-If you have been arrested for or charged with money laundering, you can contact us 24 hours a day, seven days a week for immediate advice and representation.
+If you have been arrested for or charged with money laundering, you can contact our money laundering solicitors 24 hours a day, seven days a week for immediate advice and representation.

 Our expertise with money laundering charges